-The pancreas is an organ which is next to the small intestine and back of the stomach.
+The pancreas is an organ that is next to the small intestine and back of the stomach.
 The pancreas has two important roles:

-In order to support the body use energy properly, the pancreas releases glucagon and insulin into the bloodstream.
-To help in the digestion process, pancreas benefits in Produce and releases digestive enzymes in the small intestine.
+In order to support the body’s use of energy properly, the pancreas releases glucagon and insulin into the bloodstream.
+To help in the digestion process, the pancreas benefits in Produce and releases digestive enzymes in the small intestine.

 Acute and chronic are the two types of Pancreas